GDPR & Data Protection

 We will only use your personal information when we have a lawful basis to do.
 Most commonly, we will use your personal information in the following circumstances:

-- Where we need to protect your interests (or someone else's interests), for example, when someone has wrongly copied a driver card issued within the framework of the ISOPA driver training programme;
+- Where we need to protect your interests (or someone else’s interests), for example, when someone has wrongly duplicated or used your platform ID and password (issued within the framework of the ISOPA controlled private network service);

 - Where it is needed in the public interest or for official purposes, for example, in the case of fraud or use of fake identity.